 Many of us struggle during the winter months, and with the pandemic still affecting us all, its more important than ever to look after ourselves and each other.
 It’s okay not to be okay however there are services that can help.

-Volunteer Glasgow has been working closely with GCVS (Glasgow Council for the Voluntary Sector) and the Campaign to End Loneliness to provide information about services that can provide support this winter as well as uplifting stories about volunteering.
-In the first of three double page features in the Glasgow Times, we published our Winter Survival Guide – if you missed this feature, don’t worry, you can still read about the Campaign here: https://www.glasgowtimes.co.uk/news/18938188.glasgow-mental-health-groups-unite-help-citys-need/
+Volunteer Glasgow has been working closely with GCVS (Glasgow Council for the Voluntary Sector) and the Campaign to End Loneliness to raise awareness of services that can provide support as well as uplifting stories about volunteering.
+Before Christmas, The Glasgow Times featured our Winter Survival Guide which you can read about here: https://www.glasgowtimes.co.uk/news/18938188.glasgow-mental-health-groups-unite-help-citys-need/

 If you are able to volunteer, you can:

 - Search for opportunities across Glasgow – you can register for any opportunities that interest you, and opt in to receive weekly updates on new opportunities.